 It’s no wonder authors are often unsure what editing services they need for their document or manuscript.
 The term editing seems to be used interchangeably to mean copyediting, proofreading, substantive editing, content editing, and technical editing.
 So, what does it mean to edit a document?

-A simple definition of editing is improving text of some kind, whether it’s going to be published for millions or for a college class.
+A simple definition of editing is improving text of some kind, whether it’s going to be published for millions or for a class of college students.
 Editing services aim for copy to be well-written, high-quality, and error-free.
 Editing as a service is important for a range of copy types.
 Maybe it will appear online as a blog or article, in a journal or newspaper, as an announcement or poster, or as a full-length book.

 There are several types of manuscript manipulation techniques that require understanding to fully grasp where editing falls within the publishing process.
 The related services we’ll cover are copyediting, substantive editing, and proofreading.

-Copyeditors typically provide editing services on a line-by-line, or sentence-by-sentence, basis.
+Copyeditors typically provide editing services on a line-by-line or sentence-by-sentence basis.
 This means they will make suggestions for sentence structure, flow, and word choice and will correct any errors they come across in grammar, spelling, or punctuation.
 They’ll check formatting and alignment with applicable style guides, such as the Chicago Manual of Style or the American Psychological Association (APA) style.
 These style guides are especially particular about the references and citation lists in academic or technical works.

 Copyediting typically does not include providing suggestions about the style and consistency of the entire document, especially if it is a book-length work.
 Copyediting is more laser-focused on each sentence, word, and paragraph.
 Sometimes copyeditors communicate with authors, but often they do not.